sheagcraig/easy_rider/README.md

 ![Why don't you cut your hair?](http://cdn.silodrome.com/wp-content/uploads/2015/07/Easy-Rider-Movie.jpg)

 ```
-usage: easy_rider.py [-h] [-o OVERRIDE_DIR] [-l RECIPE_LIST]
+usage: easy_rider.py [-h] [-o OVERRIDE_DIR]
+                     [-l RECIPE_LIST | -r RECIPES [RECIPES ...]]
                      [-k KEYS [KEYS ...]] [-p PKGINFO]

-Create an override for each recipe listed in an Autopkg recipe-list.
-(Defaults
+Create an override for each recipe listed in an Autopkg recipe-list. or a
-to current user's AutoPkgr recipe_list).
-The 'Input' will be renamed to
+supplied list of recipe identifiers.
+(Defaults to current user's AutoPkgr
+recipe_list) .
+The 'Input' will be renamed to 'Input_Original', and a new
-'Input_Original', and a new 'Input' section will be populated with metadata
+'Input' section will be populated with metadata from the most current
-from the most current production version of that product, followed by metadata
+production version of that product, followed by metadata from the
-from the 'Input_Original' for any blank values.
+'Input_Original' for any blank values.
 Finally, (optionally with
 -p/--pkginfo), a plist of values is added to the 'Input' 'pkginfo' key.

 optional arguments: